vmiklos/vmiklos.github.com/2024/sw-legal-numbering.md

 Slug: sw-legal-numbering
 Category: libreoffice
 Tags: en
-Date: 2024-02-29T14:32:36+01:00
+Date: 2024-03-01T08:46:39+01:00

-Writer now support legal numbering for two more formats: DOC and RTF (ODT and DOCX was working already.)
+Writer now supports legal numbering for two more formats: DOC and RTF (ODT and DOCX were working already.)

 This work is primarily for [Collabora Online](https://www.collaboraoffice.com/), done as a